mrcj101111/airport-CRUD-app/README.md

 Create a databse in Postgres called _airport_.
 Be sure to make your username _postgres_ and your password, _password_ when setting up the database.

 ## Run
+Before you run your backend, make sure you have the latest migrations.
+To run the latest migrations navigate into your `api` folder and type in the following comand:

+    knex migrate:latest

 To run your backend on a local server, navigate into the `api` and type in the following in your cli:

     node app.js

-To run the latest migrations navigate into your `api` folder and type in the following comand:

-    knex migrate:latest

 To run your frontend on a local server, navigate into the `airport-CRUD-app` folder and run the following command: